raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 "_dns‑push‑tls._tcp" service {{?I-D.ietf-dnssd-push}},
 states that it uses TLS.
-It is a common convention that protocols specified to run over TLS are given IANA service type names ending in "‑tls".
+It is a common convention that protocols specified to run over TLS are given IANA service type names ending in "‑tls" {{IANA-SRVNAMES}}.

 In some environments it may be known in advance by external means that both client and server support DSO, and in these cases either